Verify your email address to receive email notifications.

 Any information you post in group discussions and comments you make on blogs and social media channels are open to the public and can appear in search engine results.
 Your posts will be associated with your profile name and your photo (if you uploaded one).
 We may use information you provide on blogs, social media channels and other third party sites either to facilitate discussion on those sites or on HealthShare’s own website.
 If we use information you have provided on third party sites on our own website, then we shall use and handle that information in accordance with this policy and HealthShare’s Terms of Service.

-Information that you send to us via links, emails, or forms on our site will be stored by HealthShare.
+Information that you send to us via links, emails, or forms on our sites will be stored by HealthShare.

 If you share any HealthShare content via our Send to a Friend function, we will send them an email on your behalf.